Molt/ue4-vive-modular-pawn-bp/README.md

 Indicating the position and rotation of the component by the use of a static mesh component.
 * Pretty much every motion controller game ever..

-### Collision Volume (**Not yet implemented**)
-The controller has a volume attached which triggers events on interactive object.
-* Moving the controller near an object and allowing you to move it about (Dragging the drawers about in *The Lab*)
-* Acting as a non-physics blocking volume (The shields in *Audioshield*)

 ### Gesture Recognition (**Not yet implemented**)
 Moving the controller round in a preset gesture to trigger a special event.
 * Writing letters in the air, and using text gesture recognition.
 * Drawing 'Magical symbols' in the air to cast spells.

 ### Laser Gun
-A special implementation of *Ray* interaction which allows an easy implementation of beam weapons.
+A special use of *Ray* interaction which allows an easy implementation of beam weapons.

+This is actually just done by using the ```OnTriggerPressed``` event with a *Ray* interaction.

 * Weapons which travel in straight lines.
 (Firing lasers in *Space Pirates*)

+### Overlap Volume
+The controller has a volume attached which triggers events on interactive object.
+* Moving the controller near an object and allowing you to move it about (Dragging the drawers about in *The Lab*)
+* Acting as a non-physics blocking volume (The shields in *Audioshield*)

 ### Physics Handle (**Not yet implemented**)
 Attaching physics items to the controller so that you can either carry them about.